danfuzz/samizdat/README.md

 * `samtoc` &mdash; Simple compiler to C, written in Layer 2.

-  This is a compiler that accepts Layer 2, producing C source as output, which is suitable for loading as binary library files (modules or standalone binaries) by `samex-naif`.
+  This is a compiler that accepts Layer 2, producing C source as output, which when compiled is suitable for loading as binary library files (modules or standalone binaries) by `samex-naif` or `samex-tot`.

   It has a handful of different compilation modes, of varying sophistication.

+  See [the implementation's README](samtoc/README.md) for more details.

 ### Planned pieces